dehun/site/pages/articles/21_apr_2017-Distributed course. Implementing Raft as a student.md

 ### Leader election ###
 Leader election in Raft is timeout based and plays together with leader heartbeating with empty AppendEntries call.
-A normal healty leader every X seconds will send an empty AppendEntries call to other Raft nodes.
+A normal healthy leader every X seconds will send an empty AppendEntries call to other Raft nodes.
 If node has not received leader heartbeat withing Y seconds it concludes that leader has gone and starts a new term by starting Voting process.
 The node that started voting process is called candidate.
 When it received votes from majority it concludes that it is a leader now and starts heartbeating.

 ### Term ###
 Term is just a logical timestamp of a vote.
 When candidate starts the vote it increases it's term by 1.
-Every rpc call in raft carries a current term to update a node.
+Every PRC call in raft carries a current term to update a node.
 Node will reject any request with term lower than it's own.
 In case if term if bigger - it will update it's own term.
-When leader or candidate receives an rpc with higher term - it converts back to follower.
+When leader or candidate receives an PRC with higher term - it converts back to follower.
-Lamports timestamps are important by themselfs.
+Lamports timestamps are important by themselves.
 Understanding them also helps a lot to understand Raft terms.
-I have found that reading ["Time, Clocks, and the Ordering of Events in a Distributed System"](http://amturing.acm.org/p558-lamport.pdf) made it simplier to understand Raft.
+I have found that reading ["Time, Clocks, and the Ordering of Events in a Distributed System"](http://amturing.acm.org/p558-lamport.pdf) made it simpler to understand Raft.

 ### Log replication ###
 In Raft log is always replicated from leader to follower using AppendEntries RPC call.
 Empty AppendEntries RPC call carries no log items to replicate and is used to indicate that leader is still alive.
-Log item is considered to be commited only when it was successfully appended to majority of the followers.
+Log item is considered to be committed only when it was successfully appended to majority of the followers.
 Every log entry contains
 - index - item position in log
 - term - at what term item was added